KEY FEATURES

 P.Leitch2@exeter.ac.uk

-ASSISTANT MEN'S RUGBY COACH Richard Hodges
+ASSISTANT RUGBY COACH Mike Pope

 The University of Exeter Sports Scholarships Scheme is one of the most prestigious in the UK, providing a comprehensive programme of support and financial benefits for exceptionally talented student athletes.
 Scholarships are awarded annually to those who show evidence of competing at international level and receive: